Energy resources

 Location of gas fields and markets

-The three countries of North America share a network of pipelines supplying it with 29% of global natural gas production.
-This is currently drawn from gas fields on the continent itself, but with an indigenous gas depletion rate of around 10%/annum, terminals for importing LNG are under construction.
+The three countries of North America share a network of pipelines supplying it with 26.9% of global natural gas production.
+This is currently drawn from gas fields on the continent itself, but with an indigenous gas depletion rate of around 8%/annum, terminals for importing LNG were built.
+The employment of new technology for extracting gas from shales reduced the US dependence on imported LNG to 4.3% in 2014, probably to nothing in 2015.

-The Russian Federation being the dominant supplier in the region will have to double its gas production to supply its neighbours growing, thus increasing its depletion rate.
-So although the EU expects to be supplied from pipelines from Russia, it will have be augmented with Algerian and Libyan LNG by ship.
-The UK will be at the penultimate end of the pipeline from Russia, which may mean that if there is a shortage or outage, it will be severely disadvantaged.
+So although the EU continues to be supplied from pipelines from Russia, it will have be augmented with Algerian and Libyan LNG by ship.
+The UK will be at the penultimate end of the pipeline from Russia, which may mean that if there is a shortage in Europe, it will be severely disadvantaged.
 Only Ireland is more unfortunately placed!
+Prior to the exploitation of shale gas, for the augmentation of its indigenous gas, North America placed reliance on plans for LNG supplies from Eastern Russia, Africa, Qatar, Indonesia and Western Australia.

-North America is not so fortunate and for augmentation of indigenous gas, LNG supplies from Eastern Russia, Africa, Qatar, Indonesia and Western Australia are planned.
-The remoteness of the market from the gas fields means that a large number of gas ships will be required to maintain supplies and due to the warming of the liquefied gas during the shipment, gas has to be released into the atmosphere during the journey to avoid an over-pressure in the insulated tanks.
-For shipments to the USA from Australia or the Gulf, losses of around 4% - 6% can be expected.
+The remoteness of markets from the gas fields means that a large number of gas ships will be required to maintain supplies and due to the warming of the liquefied gas during the shipment, gas has to be released into the atmosphere during the journey to avoid an over-pressure in the insulated tanks.
+For shipments to the USA or Europe from Australia or the Gulf, losses of around 4% - 6% can be expected.
 However, some of the gas otherwise vented to the atmosphere can be used to propel the ship.
 Korea and Japan expect to benefit mostly from the Sakhalin project and being neighbouring countries will enjoy a cost advantage over the USA.

-Although the liquefaction of the gas enables use to be made of "stranded" gas, remote from its markets, there is a loss of energy amounting to up to 30% of the raw gas feed, depending on the impurities in the gas which have to be removed before liquefaction.
+Although the liquefaction of the gas enables use to be made of "stranded" gas, remote from its markets, there is a loss of energy amounting to around 15% of the raw gas feed, depending on the impurities in the gas which have to be removed before liquefaction and the distance it has to be transported.
 The feed gas may contain CO2 and H2S, the removal of which leaves the gas wet, so that before liquefaction it has to be dried.
 Propane, butane and pentane are removed by fractionation leaving ethane and methane to be liquefied.
 The propane and butane are stored and shipped in separate tanks, while the pentane is injected into crude oil (if it occurs with the gas).

 It may be that some of the remotely occurring gas will be converted to liquid fuels in Gas-to-Liquids plants adjacent to the gas fields in an attempt to ameliorate the shortfall in crude oil feedstock.
 The problem will be to decide whether it will be more viable to convert the gas to liquid fuels able to be shipped in normal oil tankers or liquefy it for shipping in special LNG tankers to an unloading terminal for re-gasification and addition to a gas supply network.